leoz/sax-parser/README.md

 * return: boolean. true if no errors, false otherwise
 * Arguments
 	* string - a string representing the document to parse

-##parser.parseFile(filename)##

-Parse a file
-* return: boolean. true if no errors, false otherwise
-* Arguments
-	* filename - a string representing the file to be parsed

 ##parser.pause()##
 pauses parsing of the document